Last Updated on Dec 12, 2024 by Aishika Banerjee

 In August 2019, PM Narendra Modi announced a mega-merger of 10 Public Sector Undertaking (PSU) banks in India into four.
 The following year, FM Nirmala Sitharaman conveyed the cabinet’s approval of the same.
 She also said that the merger would take place after the boards of the banks met and decided how to take things further.
 The mergers were to take effect from 1st April 2020 (as per a press release dated 28th March 2020).

 So how do banking mergers in India impact you as a customer or a stakeholder in the banking system?
-Let’s take a look at that along with a list of merged banks, and the pros and cons of banking mergers in India.
+Let’s take a look at that along with a list of merged banks in India, and the pros and cons of banking mergers in India.

 What is a bank merger in India?

-A banking merger happens when two or more banks pool their assets and liabilities to come together under a single charter.
+A banking merger or a bank and bank merger happens when two or more banks pool their assets and liabilities to come together under a single charter.
 Typically, the merged entity will retain the name of the bank, taking over the others.
 In rare cases, though, banks may form a newly chartered bank with a new name.

 Anchor banksPSU banks in India merged